Why most compliance programs can't prove their value

 Your data isn't wrong.
 It just answers the wrong questions.

 Most compliance programs were built to handle intake.
-Report comes in.
-Case opens.
-Investigators work it.
-Case closes.
-The system tracks what happens.
-That's exactly what it was designed to do.
+Report comes in, case opens, investigators work it, case closes.
+The system tracks what happens, and that's exactly what it was designed to do.
 What comes out is a clear picture of workload.
 What it doesn't show is whether the program is working, whether people trust the channel, and whether those reports represent real risk or are mostly noise.

 That gap is the problem.
 Your data is solid.
 It just measures the wrong thing.